mygreentae/technical-tutorial/docs/training/training-breakdown.markdown

     cudnn_benchmark=False,
 )
 ```
-Parameters can be experimented with to fine-tune results.
+Parameters can be experimented with to fine-tune results!
+You may also need to tweak batch sizes if your model keeps crashing.
+This might mean that your machine doesn't have enough memory.

 ### Initialization
 We need to initialize the audio processor which is used for feature extraction and for the audio input and output.